 At Ridgewood Eye Associates, routine eye exams for eye health, vision correction, eyeglasses and contact lenses are provided by eye physicians and surgeons Patricia Burke, M.D., Ph.D. and Palak Majmudar, M.D.
 Regular eye exams for adults and especially seniors are the best way to prevent eye health problems such as age-related macular degeneration (AMD), glaucoma, cataracts and diabetic eye problems from leading to vision loss.
 Regular eye exams for children, teens and young adults help to be sure that vision problems are not interfering with school, learning and even sports activities.
-We recommend that all patients have regular eye examinations depending on your age, your health, your family history of eye problems and whether you have been diagnosed or treated for any eye conditions or diseases in the past.
+Usually during your visit for a complete eye exam you will be dilated so that the doctors can look into the back of your eyes as well as having a refraction to determine the best vision you can obtain with glasses or contacts.
+Eye exams and consultations for second opinions regarding eye surgery are offered as well.
+We understand the importance in getting additional points of view when it comes to decisions to have eye surgery.
+Depending on your age, your health, your family history of eye problems and whether you have been diagnosed or treated for any eye conditions or diseases in the past, we do recommend that all patients have regular eye examinations.

 When Should I Have My Eyes Examined?

-Any time that you experience a sudden change in your vision, pain, redness, discharge, flashes of light, floaters or spots, you should call our office immediately at 201-857-4999 and tell the receptionist what you are experiencing so they can prioritize a time for your appointment.
+Any time that you experience a sudden change in your vision, pain, redness, discharge, flashes of light, floaters or spots, or if you have an eye injury or accident you should call our office immediately at 201-857-4999 and tell the receptionist what you are experiencing so they can prioritize a time for your appointment.

 Eye Exams for Adults & Seniors